Tanya Debose is a fifth-generation Houstonian.

 2013, June 1 Community’s Revitalization Efforts Bear Fruit, Houston Chronicle

 2020 January: LISC Award for GO Neighborhood Leaders

 2019 Outstanding Texan Award, Texas Legislative Black Caucus, Austin.

-2019 Established Community Leaders of Color, a monthly meeting for leaders to discuss issues)
+2019 Established Community Leaders of Color, a monthly meeting for Houston-area leaders to connect, collaborate, and share.

 2018 Partnered with the Houston Housing Authority president Tory Gunsolley to establish The Independence Heights Affordable Housing Apartment Complex, open to residents earning 60% or less than the area median income.
 This project addresses the goals set forth in our 2010 Community Plan / Quality of Life Agreement, to facilitate community development including safe and secure affordable housing.

 2018 Partnered with Citgo to bring in $6M for Independence Heights Legacy Project — to help current residents restore their homes and remain in the community after hurricane Harvey (with Rebuilding Together Houston).